-Divorce has legal implications that require many procedures.
+Divorce has legal implications that require many procedures for divorce law.
 These are issues other than those that are governed by Federal Law No. (28) of 2005 regarding personal status in the UAE (the Personal Status Law).
 The Personal Status Law elaborates divorce as the dissolution of the legitimate marriage contract and indicated that a divorce is a legitimate act, whether it is verbally or in writing, or it is understood by a clear signal in the event of a disability.
 Many of the queries regarding divorce are aimed to be answered in this article.

 Divorce is categorized into two types i.e. revocable and irrevocable.
 Irrevocable divorce is further divided into two types, a major divorce, and a minor divorce.

-As per the provisions of Article (104) of the Personal Status Law, revocable divorce is the divorce in terms of which the marriage contract does not end until the waiting period has expired, which determines that the husband is still allowed to return to his wife before the expiry of the waiting period.
+As per the provisions of Article (104) of the Personal Status divorce Law, revocable divorce is the divorce in terms of which the marriage contract does not end until the waiting period has expired, which determines that the husband is still allowed to return to his wife before the expiry of the waiting period.
 It is important to note that, this type of divorce does not terminate the marriage contract and the divorce is considered null if the man returns his wife, whether by word or deed.
 However, if the waiting period ends, and the husband does not return his wife, the divorce has entered into the judgment of irrevocable divorce by Baynunah Sughair.

 This category of divorce is considered when the husband makes the oath of divorce only once or twice, i.e. not the required 3 times and he did not return his wife during the waiting period.
 Moreover, the husband has the right to return his wife if he divorces her utilizing a final divorce but only through a new contract and dowry, with her consent.